ValidVibe/base-/README.md

 ## 🔄 Reentrancy Protection
 All state-changing external calls follow checks-effects-interactions. `ReentrancyGuard` from OpenZeppelin is applied to sensitive functions as an additional layer.

+## 🔢 Integer Overflow Protection
+Solidity ^0.8.x has built-in overflow protection.
+All arithmetic is safe by default. `unchecked` blocks are only used in gas-critical loops with verified bounds.